JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 23 American People - victims of war declaration

+Context: Following the Japanese attack on Pearl Harbor in December 1941, Hitler declared war on the United States, a decision he saw as "anticipating the inevitable."
+This act globalized the conflict, bringing the immense industrial power of the USA against Germany.

 • ΔOS = -0.05 (Casualties, economic cost of war)
 • VSA = 0.58
 • Tc = 0.50